brilliapps/dart_tips_solutions_informal/README.md

 void main() {
   // THE BOTTOM LINE WITH WARNING:
-  // THE OBJECTS RELATED TO EXPANDO CLASS ARE GCED NICE EXPANDO[ABC]=CDE; - ABC AND CDE ARE GC-ED NICE;
+  // THE OBJECTS RELATED TO EXPANDO (THERE IS ONE ENOUGH TEST WITH WEAKREFERENCE TELLING ALL - WORKS THE SAME AS TO THE GC AS EXPANDO) CLASS ARE GCED NICE EXPANDO[ABC]=CDE; - ABC AND CDE ARE GC-ED NICE;
   // BUT, IF EXPANDO OBJECT IS A PROPERTY OF ANOTHER OBJECT LIKE OBJECT1.expandoproperty THEN OBJECT1 (100MB RAM F.E.)
 MAY NEVER BE GCED.
   // SO KEEP EXPANDO OBJECT AWAY FROM IMPORTANT CLASSES MAKE THEM F.E.
 A STATIC PROPERTY OF ANOTHER SIMPLE CLASS USED ONLY FOR THIS PURPOSE.
   // WARNING!
 TO REMIND YOU, AN OBJECT WITH ITS METHOD JUST BEING EXECUTED ALSO IN ASYNC MODE, ALSO WHEN SOME "AWAIT" IS LASTING FOR MUCH LONGER, SUCH OBJECT WILL NEVER BE GC-ED EVEN WITH NO REFERENCE TO "THIS".
 IT JUST WON'T BE ALLOWED TO BE GCED UNTIL THE METHOD FINISHES.